Communities

 If Rider really is suggesting this it may be that you have set somewhere a preference for the arrow style; but I'm not sure about that.
 I think it may be that your real example differs in an important way and that is why the suggestion is being made, but that's just a guess.

-LyndonGingerich‭ wrote about 1 month ago
+LyndonGingerich‭ wrote 2 months ago

 Michael‭ I don't care about performance per se, but about understanding the language.
 I should have worded my question differently.
 Confirmation that a get-only property and a calculated property are different answers my question.
 Many thanks!